DeaglanBartlett/roxy/docs/source/tutorial.rst

 introducing the additive noise model.
 This method has been shown to be highly reliable `(Mooij et al. 2014) <https://arxiv.org/abs/1412.3773>`_.
-From these coefficients it makes a recommendation as to which variable to treat as independent and which dependent (which may require renaming the input arrays before performing the regression).
+From these coefficients ``roxy`` makes a recommendation as to which variable to treat as independent and which dependent (which may require renaming the input arrays before performing the regression).
-We normalise the residuals by the square root of the sum of squares of the independent variable's error and the intrinsic scatter, so that the results are not dominated by points with large uncertainties.
+We normalise the residuals by the square root of the sum of the dependent variable's error squared and the intrinsic scatter squared so that the results are not dominated by points with large uncertainties.

-For example, let us create some mock data in the case where we know that :math:`y` is the dependendent variable.
+For example, let us create some mock data in the case where we know that :math:`y` is the dependent variable.

 .. code-block:: python